zenml-io/zenml/docs/book/why/framework-design.md

 Pros:

-- Clean function signatures, with a consistent param only interface.
+- Clean function signatures, with a consistent param-only interface.

 Cons:

-- One cannot link steps together through data dependencies any more as ZenML has no idea what is happening inside the step before its run.
+- One cannot link steps together through data dependencies any more as ZenML has no idea what is happening inside the step before it is run.
 - Couples the writing logic to step.
-- The user needs to remember the key and its hard for these to be dynamic.
+- The user needs to remember the key and it is hard for these to be dynamic.